niveinii/cinema-app/README.md

 1. Clone the repository to your local machine
 2. Navigate to the root directory
 3. Run `npm install`
-4. Run `npm run start-be` to start the backend server
+4. Run `npm run start-be` to start the backend server.
+Runs on port 5000
-5. Run `npm run start-fe` to start the frontend server
+5. Run `npm run start-fe` to start the frontend server.
+Runs on port 3000
+6. Run `npm run storybook` to start the storybook view.
+Runs on port 6006

 ## Features